Preparing Your Home for Sale: A Comprehensive Year-Long Guide

 Before listing, do a final deep clean and staging refresh.
 Wash windows, vacuum carpets, and dust surfaces.
 Add finishing touches like fresh towels, scented candles, or a bowl of fruit.
 Make your home feel warm and inviting.

-Remove pets and pet items during showings
+Remove pets and pet items during showings.

-Keep entryways clear and welcoming
+Keep entryways clear and welcoming.

-Maintain cleanliness daily during listing period
+Maintain cleanliness daily during the listing period.

 Listing Week: Ready for Showings